-Before we dive into the requirements for entry to both Argentina and Uruguay, please note that, while we try to keep this information up to date, the requirements may vary depending on your citizenship and regulations may change at any time.
+Before we dive into the requirements for entry to both Argentina and Uruguay, please note that the requirements may vary depending on your citizenship and regulations may change at any time.
 It is always important to check your government resources before travelling.

 For citizens of many territories, including the United States, Australia, Canada, members of the EU, Mexico, Bolivia, Argentina, and more, only a valid passport or ID card are needed to enter Uruguay if your visit is under 90 days and your purpose is tourism.
 Make sure that you have a blank page in your passport for entry and exit stamps.

 If you are a national of a country that needs a visa to enter Uruguay, you may need to pay a fee, fill out a visa application form, and submit copies of your passport and other documents.
+Click here to see if you may need a visa and check your government website for official details and travel requirements.
 We don’t think that Colonia Express or Buquebus provide visa services, so this needs to be done in advance.